Deed Poll Glossary of Terms:

 Deed Poll

 A legal document that binds a person to a particular course of action.
-In this context, it is a formal contract where you "renounce" your former name and "adopt" a new one.
+In the context of a name change, it is a formal declaration where you renounce your former name and adopt a new one for all legal purposes.
+A properly executed Deed Poll is legally valid throughout the UK and accepted by most government departments and financial institutions.

 Enrolled Deed Poll

-A Deed Poll that has been registered with the Royal Courts of Justice.
-This makes your change of name a matter of public record, published in the London Gazette.
-It is rarely required for everyday use.
+A Deed Poll that has been formally registered with the Royal Courts of Justice.
+This makes the change of name a matter of public record and results in publication in The Gazette.
+Enrolment is not legally required for most name changes and is generally only necessary in specific legal or international circumstances.

 Unenrolled Deed Poll